 Investigating delayed detections of climate mitigation benefits arising from individual and combined reductions of climate forcing emissions, the scientists’ simulations demonstrated that if we fully stopped greenhouse gas emissions in 2020, warming could be halted as soon as 2033, but this is highly impractical – essentially an overnight switch away from all carbon-emitting energy sources, including fossil fuels which provide 80% of the world’s energy.

-Even If Emissions Stopped, Carbon Dioxide Could Warm the Earth for Centuries
+Even If We Stop Emitting CO2 Today, Carbon Dioxide Could Warm the Earth for Centuries

 While these findings can be rather dismaying, mitigation still remains key to achieving the goals of the Paris Agreement.
 What is crucial now is to clearly communicate these scientific findings to the public to manage expectations and maintain support for mitigation policies along the years.
 While the scientists recommend using atmospheric greenhouse gas concentrations to assess the effectiveness of mitigation policies in order to remove the confounding effect of natural variability, temperature still remains the most intuitive indicator of climate change.